-- Go to your internet browser and type in the address www.desertchristian.com - Click the icon in the right corner - Click Login button, the login page will pop up - Click Create a new account - District Code DCS-CA - Type in the email address you provided the school

-- Click "Create Account" button (A link will be emailed to you.) - Click on the link to create a username and password.
+- Go to your internet browser and type in the address www.desertchristian.com - Click the icon in the right corner - Click the Login button, and the login page will pop up - Click Create a new account - District Code DCS-CA - Type in the email address you provided to the school - Click the "Create Account" button (A link will be emailed to you.) - Click on the link to create a username and password.
 For security purposes, this link will only be active for 15 minutes from the time it is sent to you.